 In the eyes of God, the pretense of obeying the letter of the Law is worthless unless we do it with a circumcised heart, by the Spirit. ~

 Isaiah 29:13 And the LORD said “Because this people draw near with their mouth and honor me with their lips, while their hearts are far from me, and their fear of me is a commandment taught by men,

-This is quoted by the Son of God from Isaiah which context is that of disobeying God’s Law.
+This is quoted by the Son of God himself, which context is that of disobeying God’s Law.
 That is, lip service to God in order to be seen by men, without a circumcised heart ~

 Mathew 5:8 “‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.’”

 Today’s theology teaches that we are not required to “literally” keep the letter of the Law of God given through Moses.
 So I ask, can we “literally” blaspheme God, murder, slander, steal, not love God with all of heart, or commit immoral sexual acts?
 This cannot be the meaning of Paul’s frequent references to the ‘letter’ and the ‘spirit’.
 If it was, then why does he repeatedly tell us in his letters that those who do such things will not see the kingdom of God?
 The ‘letter’ and ‘spirit’ of the law uphold each other.
 You cannot break the law literally without first breaking it spiritually, from the heart.

 In Romans 2:29 Paul is stating a fact; circumcision of the heart is ‘by the Spirit’.
 Paul is not stating that the ‘Spiritual’ circumcision overthrows or replaces the ‘Physical’; he never states that in any of his letters, and is found nowhere in the Scriptures.
 Mainstream theology “assumes” this; that is called ‘Eisegesis‘, reading into the text your own ideas and biases.